namlook/MongoLite/README.rst

 MongoLite
 ========

 MongoLite is a fork of MongoKit_ by the same author.
-It aims to come back to simplicity by stripping a lot of features.
+It aims to come back to simplicity by stripping a lot of features and replacing them with best practices.

 The goal of MongoLite is to stick as much as possible to the pymongo api.
 MongoLite always choose speed over syntaxic sugar, this is why you won't see